avcconti/telegramMRP/README.md

 	docker run hello-world
 	```

 4. Create a bot with instructions from [Telegram API Bot](https://core.telegram.org/bots) and note down the `key`, you will need it for the `config.php` file.
+Also create a group or channel and add the bot as an admin.
+In order to obtain the `channel_id`for the `config.php`file, follow [these instructions](https://github.com/GabrielRF/telegram-id).

 ### Installing